amlan-banaji/amlan-banaji.github.io/_pages/talks.md

 ## Conferences

 Please click [here](https://amlan-banaji.github.io/files/BanajiConferences.pdf) for a list of the 20+ mathematical conferences which I have attended.
-I will attend several others during the summer of 2024.

 {% include base_path %}